 An annual State of Children’s Rights report has been published by Together since 2010 to highlight the views and topics brought forward in ongoing consultation with its members.
 Each report aims to identify progress that has been made and gaps that continue to exist in implementing the UNCRC in Scotland.

-Together’s staff team has now grown and consists of a Director, Legal & Policy Manager, Policy & Communications Assistant, Membership Outreach Assistant and Business Support Officer.
+Together’s staff team has now grown and consists of a Director, Legal & Policy Manager, Development Manager, Policy & Communications Assistant, Membership Outreach Assistant and Business Support Officer.

 Funding and support from the University of Edinburgh and other organisations has also allowed Together to benefit from having several interns and students over the past years who have undertaken essential work at the organisation including contributing to State of Children’s Rights reports and researching specific children’s rights issues.